Amon Tobin: Nomark Records and new aliases (2019–present)

 In February 2019, Amon Tobin's website announced a new album, Fear in a Handful of Dust, to be released in April 2019 on a new label, Nomark Records.
-The album's release on April 26, 2019, marked the end of a 8 year long hiatus in new studio LP album releases under Tobin's name (his previous release being ISAM in 2011).
+The album's release on April 26, 2019, marked the end of an 8 year long hiatus in new studio LP album releases under Tobin's name (his previous release being ISAM in 2011).
 Throughout the remainder of 2019, Tobin would also release three singles under his Two Fingers alias: You Ain't Down, 296 Rhythm, and LED Moon Rhythm.
 On July 26, 2019, Tobin released the album Time to Run under a new alias known as Only Child Tyrant.

 In September 2019, Tobin announced the Nomark Club, an annual subscription service that grants access to all of Tobin's material as it is released, including some member-exclusive content (the material is delivered via Bandcamp's subscription service).
 A supporter-exclusive extended play album titled Fine Strips of Violence was released in tandem with the announcement.
 Long Stories, which arrived October 2019, was made in parallel with Fear in a Handful of Dust and features prominent use of a broken Omnichord.
 In December 2019, Tobin released a two-track Nomark Club-exclusive album titled Nine Bars Back under the alias of Cujo—one that had not been used since the release of Adventures in Foam in 1996.